Terence Ray Solicitors owns and operates this site www.trsolicitors.co.uk

 Who is responsible for your personal data?

 Terence Ray Solicitors is responsible for your personal data.
 Terence Ray Ltd trading as Terence Ray Solicitors is a Ltd company incorporated in England & Wales, registered number 7645001.
-For the purposes of applicable data protection law (in particular, the General Data Protection Regulation (EU) 2016/679 (the “GDPR”)), your data will be controlled by Terence Ray Solicitors undertaking that you have instructed or that is providing services to you or communicating to you and Terence Ray Solicitors is an independent data controller of your personal data.
+For the purposes of applicable UK Data Protection law, your data will be controlled by Terence Ray Solicitors undertaking that you have instructed or that is providing services to you or communicating to you and Terence Ray Solicitors is an independent data controller of your personal data.

 Personal data we collect

 We collect and process the following personal data from you:

 Identity and Contact Data, including your name, address, telephone number, date of birth, marital status, passport number, employment history, educational or professional background, tax status, employee number, job title and function, and other personal data concerning your preferences relevant to our services;